-You know that feeling when you get home from seeing a movie that was just so good you can’t wait to tell everyone you know… That’s me right now.
+You know that feeling when you get home from seeing a movie/reading a book/bingeing a Netflix special that was just so good you can’t wait to tell everyone you know… That’s me right now.

-My feet had barely touched the ground (literally!) and already I was uploading photos to my laptop and talking non-stop to my flatmates and friends (and anyone else who’d listen).
+My feet had barely touched the ground (literally!) and already I was uploading photos to my laptop and talking non-stop to my flatmates and friends (and anyone else who’d listen) about our date today!

 Shortly after our wedding, we made the commitment to have a weekly date night.
-It’s not a novel suggestion, but I think that the importance of one-on-one time often falls by the wayside when competing interests arise, and I don’t want to let that happen.
-On Monday I pulled off a masterstroke surprise for Blair (IMHO), an afternoon planned to perfection with Our Date Nite.
+Not a novel suggestion, but I think that the importance of one-on-one time often falls by the wayside when competing interests arise, and I don’t want to let that happen.
+On Monday I pulled off a masterstroke surprise for Blair (IMHO), an afternoon planned to perfection.

 Details below, but first: